GeekHaven/WebD-Selection-23-24-Final-Tasks/README.md

 ### Starters

 1. Create a private repository named `WebD-Selection-Task-1` on GitHub.
+2. Write your Name, Enrollment Number, WhatsApp number, and preferred bucket (Frontend/Backend) in the README.md file of your repo.
-2. Add the following GitHub profiles as collaborators to the repository:
+3. Add the following GitHub profiles as collaborators to the repository:
    - atharva-gadekar
    - BuddyLongLegs
    - GammaMicrowave
    - Manas2403
-3. Clone the `WebD-Selection-Task-1` repository to your local system.
+4. Clone the `WebD-Selection-Task-1` repository to your local system.
-4. Add the provided boilerplate code files to your codebase (Optional).
+5. Add the provided boilerplate code files to your codebase (Optional).

 ### Main Course - DSA GeekSheet